 If you’re a learner driver with a test today (or tomorrow), you will still have to show up to your practical test.
 While the likelihood of your examiner being on strike is high, you still have to show up in order to get the refund for your test.
 Of course, you might be one of the lucky few who have an examiner who isn’t part of the PCS or in favour of the strike.
 In this case, your practical test will go according to plan and you will be one of the first learner drivers to experience the new test changes.

 For more information regarding the dispute, take a look at everything you need to know about the driving examiner strike.
+You might also be interested in exploring the increasing problem of examiner abuse.
 Alternatively, if you need a more in-depth look at test changes, then check out the new show me, tell me questions and all you need to know about pulling up on the right.